aa1gd/loaded-string-simulator/README.md

 ### Options
 -p, --print
-prints eigenfrequencies, eigenvectors, and mode amplitudes in terminal
+prints eigenfrequencies, eigenvectors, and mode amplitudes in terminal (default option if no options specified)

 -e, --eigenfrequencies
 plots eigenfrequencies

 -a, --amplitudes
 plots mode amplitudes

 -m, --modes
 plots individual normal modes

 -s, --simulate [TIME\_SCALE]
 animates the simulation at a speed TIME\_SCALE x real speed.
 TIME\_SCALE defaults to 1.0 if unspecified

 -g, --gif
 only use following -s option.
 Saves animation as a .gif

--p option is used if no options specified

 ## Examples